Paralytic illness of Franklin D. Roosevelt: Governor and President

 Roosevelt was twice elected Governor of New York, on November 6, 1928, and November 4, 1930.
 He moved into the Governor's Mansion in Albany in January 1929.
 Before he moved in, the mansion was made wheelchair-friendly with ramps and an elevator.

-Roosevelt won the 1932 presidential election in a landslide and became the first (and, as of 2023, only) physically disabled person to be President of the United States.
+Roosevelt won the 1932 presidential election in a landslide, becoming the first (and, as of 2025, only) physically disabled person to be President of the United States.
 Before he moved into the White House, ramps were added to make it wheelchair-friendly.
-Any pictures of the President were taken at certain angles and at a distance.
+Photos of the president were taken at certain angles and at a distance.